 Prior to launching his investment career in 1999, Mr. Tilson spent five years working with Harvard Business School Professor Michael E. Porter studying the competitiveness of inner cities and inner- city-based companies nationwide.
 He and Professor Porter founded the Initiative for a Competitive Inner City, of which Mr. Tilson was Executive Director.
 Mr. Tilson also led the effort to create ICV Partners, a national for-profit private equity fund focused on minority-owned and inner-city businesses that has raised nearly $500 million.
 Before business school, Mr. Tilson was a founding member of Teach for America and then spent two years as a consultant at The Boston Consulting Group.

 Mr. Tilson received an MBA with High Distinction from the Harvard Business School, where he was elected a Baker Scholar (top 5% of class), and graduated magna cum laude from Harvard College, with a bachelor’s degree in Government.

 Mr. Tilson is an avid mountaineer – he has climbed Mt.
 Kilimanjaro, Mt.
 Blanc, the Matterhorn and the Eiger, and is currently training to climb the Nose of El Capitan.
-He also regularly competes in obstacle course races and is the two-time winner and all-time record holder in the 50+ age group at the 24-hour World’s Toughest Mudder, having completed 75 miles and nearly 300 obstacles in 2016.
+He also regularly competes in obstacle course races, including the world championships pro division.
+He has run the last four 24-hour World’s Toughest Mudders, completing 260 miles and more than 1,000 obstacles, winning the 50+ age group twice, and setting the all-time age-group record of 75 miles in 2016.